 “It’s Simon Loftus on the phone, he says he’s a chum of John Hegarty.”

-The agency trekked up to Southwold for the traditional pre-pitch brewery tour, to find the ‘silver bullet’, that special or unique part of the process that makes their beer ‘the one’.
-We were told about the unusual hops, the quirky layout of the building even the “special cat” that takes care of the mice, etc.
+The agency trekked up to Southwold for the traditional pre-pitch brewery tour, to find the ‘silver bullet’, that special part of the brewing process that makes their beer great.

 It was all so fiddly and small.

 “That’s got to be unusual, hasn’t it?
-Is their another brewery by the Sea?’
+Is there another brewery by the Sea?’

-True, but if I was in Sainsbury’s looking at a whole stack of weirdly named beers, I might remember that was was from the Seaside?
-It would help me position it at least?
+True, but if I was looking at a whole stack of weirdly named beers in the beer aisle I might remember that Adnams was from the Seaside?

-And…it’s distinctive, besides, what’s the alternative, ‘Kevin The Mouse Catching Cat?’.
+It’s better than the alternative – ‘Kevin The Mouse Catching Cat?’.

-But, if they spent it on posters, they could be the most premium posters out there.
+But spend it outdoors and they could be the most premium posters around.

-Also, distinctive, so that it could be a style Adnams could own.
+And distinctive, in a style Adnams could make their own.

 (To be precise, in the style of Frank Newbould.
 If you’re quite geeky, I’ve got a board on him: http://www.pinterest.com/davedye/frank-newbould/)

-In the end I went for Wormell, he just seemed a bit more…coasty.
+In the end, I went Wormell, he just seemed more coasty.

-We got Chris to do some test drawings, to help the client understand that they were to be classy, not scrappy little cartoons like my drawings.
+We got him to do some test to show the client that the images could look sophisticated (not scrappy little cartoons like my drawings).